bytecharts/device_specs_gsmarena/README.md

 and saved as JSON.

 ## Note
 The data was scraped for a data viz project.
 The original idea was brought by [@surbhi-bh](https://github.com/surbhi-bh).
-If anyone ends up making #dataviz using this data, let her know.
+If anyone ends up making a #dataviz using this data, let her know by tagging on her socials [@bysurbhibhatia](https://instagram.com/bysurbhibhatia).

 ## Structure